 a portfolio for South Australia in developmental health research.
 HDA has over 290 Research members (senior researchers, early career researchers and PhD students) and over 370 Associate (non-research) members.
 Our membership base is drawn from the University of Adelaide, University of South Australia, Flinders University, relevant institutions (local, national and international), government, and the general community.

-Our partners include the Robinson Research Institute at the University of Adelaide, University of South Australia, Channel 7 Children’s Research Foundation, Department for Education and Child Development, Women's and Children's Health Network, Flinders University, Repromed, Novita Children's Services and Healthy Mothers, Babies and Children (SAHMRI).
+Our partners include the Robinson Research Institute at the University of Adelaide, University of South Australia, Channel 7 Children’s Research Foundation, Department for Education, Women's and Children's Health Network, Flinders University, Repromed, Novita Children's Services and Healthy Mothers, Babies and Children (SAHMRI).

 We would like to thank our past Convenors, Professor Robert Norman (2004-2013) and Professor Caroline McMillen (2004-2011) for their valued committment and contributions to HDA.